thegreyteacher/aem-social-login/README.md

 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
-* ui.content: contains sample content using the components from the ui.apps
-* ui.tests: Java bundle containing JUnit tests that are executed server-side.
-This bundle is not to be deployed onto production.
-* ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
-* ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)

 ## How to build